GoogleCloudPlatform/bq-pii-classifier/docs/terraform-2a-bq-discovery-variables.md

 #### Configure what to do with Mixed PII

-The `promote_dlp_other_matches` setting will determine how the solution picks only one Info Type and policy tag for columns that have multiple Info Types detected by DLP.
+The `promote_dlp_other_matches` setting will determine how the solution picks only one info type and policy tag per column for the ones that have multiple info types detected by DLP.

 * In case of `true`:
-  The solution will include the `other_matches` that DLP detects for a particular table to promote one policy tag per column.
-If more than one Info Type is detected (main info type + other matches), "MIXED" policy tag will be applied to that column
+  The solution will include the `other_matches` that DLP detects for a particular column to promote one policy tag per column.
+  If a main info type is detected, then it will be used.
+Else, if only one "other matches" is found, it will be used.
+Otherwise, If more than one Info Type is detected in "other matches", "MIXED" policy tag will be applied to that column.
 * In case of `false`:
   The solution will only rely on the main info type detected by DLP, or none if DLP is doesn't report one.